 - Needs a steady surface to be set on

-- Needs better eyepieces to perform well at low power, and harder to achieve high power with than a 6” f/8 Dobsonian or other telescope with longer focal length
+- Needs better eyepieces to perform well at low power, and harder to achieve high power than a 6” f/8 Dobsonian or other telescopes with a longer focal length

 - Tighter collimation tolerances than a longer focal ratio instrument

-How the StarBlast 6 Compares to Similar Products
+How the Orion StarBlast 6 Compares to Similar Products

-- Sky-Watcher Heritage 130P – The 130P has a bit less aperture than the StarBlast, but is cheaper and much more portable.
+- Sky-Watcher Heritage 130P – The 130P has a bit less aperture than the Orion StarBlast 6, but is cheaper and much more portable.
 However, the collapsible tube has some disadvantages compared to a solid-walled tube, which are outlined in our review.